Our Outreach Ministry

 Your Holy Spirit Social Concerns Committee seeks to broaden our impact by supporting causes embraced by our parishioners.
 Toward that end, we intend to fund small grants (up to $300) and invite our parishioners to submit proposals using a brief application form.
 We look forward to learning about your interests at the local, state, national or international level.

 The photo at right shows Chocho Lwin of Studer Trust and six girls have received scholarships to further their education, supported by Holy Spirit through our dinner and silent auction, Burma: Soul Food of South Asia.
-Two years ago we began studying global concerns here at Holy Spirit.
-We learned that one of the biggest humanitarian crises of our time is the treatment of women around the world.
+When we began studying global concerns here at Holy Spirit, we learned that one of the biggest humanitarian crises of our time is the treatment of women around the world.
 Perhaps the most important solution is the education of girls and women.
 In many places around the globe, there is little if any social support for girls to be educated, and in fact, a lot of pressure socially, and financially, to keep girls at home.
 It became clear to our Global Faith group that supporting education for girls was a winning strategy for many reasons.